Welcome to an insightful journey on the "22 Self-Help Books that Actually Changed My Life" written by Muhiuddin Alam from ReadingAndThinking.com.

-Moving on to book number two we have atomic habits by James clear.
-I think that this book is a really great follow-up to seven habits.
-I feel like they stack really well on top of each other James clear.
+Moving on to book number two we have Atomic Habits by James Clear.
+I think that this book is a really great follow-up to Seven Habits.
+I feel like they stack really well on top of each other James is clear.

 Describes a habit as a routine or behavior that happens so regularly that it occurs automatically like the quality of your life depends on the quality of your habits. so let's say you start by doing something extremely small for yourself every single day.

-Maybe it's like going on a walk 15/20 minutes a day, during that day it doesn't seem like a big deal. like it's probably improving your life maybe one percent but what happens when you keep doing that every single day, for a month, a year, two years. this my friends are the compound effect time that magnifies your results and if you do something so small every single day even though it's just a drop in the bucket.
+Maybe it's like going on a walk for 15/20 minutes a day, during that day it doesn't seem like a big deal. like it's probably improving your life by maybe one percent but what happens when you keep doing that every single day, for a month, a year, two years. this my friends is the compound effect time that magnifies your results if you do something so small every single day even though it's just a drop in the bucket.

 3. How to win Friends & Influence People

-I'm naturally quite introverted all the social skills that I've learned have been taught and learned and I would say that the biggest book that gave me a jump start to refining my social skills was this one it's called how to win friends and influence people by Dale Carnegie.
+I'm naturally quite introverted all the social skills that I've learned have been taught and learned and I would say that the biggest book that gave me a jump start to refining my social skills was this one called How to Win Friends and Influence People by Dale Carnegie.

 this book is now more important than ever it's sad to say that socializing is a dying art even though we are the most connected digitally.
 I would say emotionally we're just not very connected with each other and it's so sad to see because we are naturally like social beings you know.